The last place you want your drone “crashing” into is water. But people go out on boats and great filming opportunities come up.

 Many of the higher end models come with a really cool tool that allows them to fly home (from where they took off) on auto pilot if you lose sight or connection to it.
 In many open areas, this tool is really useful, but in areas where they are trees and particularly a boat, it’s a BAD idea.

 You need to understand that when your drone takes off from a boat, it records that specific position as it’s home point.
 But the problem is that even if the boat remains “still” and doesn’t move since the takeoff, the water WILL move it to a different location so the same home point set, by the time the flight is done will be OVER water.
-This means:

 You will have to practice catching the drone, with your hands/palm.

 Many models allow for this, even something as big as the Phantom is designed such that catching it with your hands is possible.
 I’ve done it before, but certainly something like the Mavic or Spark would be easier.